openearth/xbeach-docs/docs/xbeach_manual.rst

 Besides the McCall - Van Rijn and the Nielsen equation there are several other sediment gravel transport formulae implemented in XBeach-G. For more information on XBeach-G, download the PhD thesis of McCall (2015) on URL: *http://hdl.handle.net/10026.1/3929*.

-.. partable:: Sediment gravel transport formulae implemented in XBeach-G
+.. table:: Sediment gravel transport formulae implemented in XBeach-G

    +--------------------------------------+-------------------------+
    | Sediment transport formulae          | keyword                 |